SilverDaml/FinalTechnologyProject/README.md

 ## Web Application Prototype for commercial businesses

-This project was built as part of CCT College final technology assignement for the Higher diploma in science in computing.
+This project was built as part of CCT College final technology assignment for the Higher Diploma in Science in Computing.

-## The Application makes use of the following technologies/frameworks
+## The Application makes use of the following technologies and frameworks

-* Java as backend language.
+* Java as Backend language.
 Including:
   - Java persisting API(JPA)
   - Java server pages(JSP)
   - Java database connector(JDBC) API to connect to the database.